Shrief88/TDS_Assignment/README.md

 ## Server configuration

-After cloning the repo, open your terminal and type the following commands
+First you need node installed on your machine, after making sure of that you can clone the repo, open your terminal and type the following commands

 ```bash
   cd server